 You as an entrepreneur would, of course, want to pitch to your target audience base no matter if they are on iOS, Android or on the web platform but developing your idea for multiple platforms would also require a considerable investment.
 See every platform would have its own coding and design standards and your app might perform well on one device and not on another.
 Moreover, planning, designing and developing for multiple platforms might take around 4-5 months to the least.

 And if this timeframe exceeds your projected timeline then what you can do is build your idea for a single platform first and then build it out for other platforms.
 When you do this you save considerably on both the time and budget of your to-be-developed product.

 If you want to launch your product as soon as possible then you can make use of the off-the-rack components.
 Here you wouldn’t have to build anything from scratch and this would also make the integration of the components easier.
 But the catch here is that when you use pre-built components in your product it might prevent you from making changes to it in the future.

 Well, to counteract this you can use customized components i.e. build your components from scratch and it would give you the flexibility of tweaking it whenever you want to.
 And as we discussed before, it all depends on your product needs and requirements and depending on that you have to make your decision of whether to go for custom or pre-built components.

 Author Bio: Jay Patel

-Mr. Jay Patel is the Founder and CEO of Vrinsoft PTY LTD – a globally recognized software and mobile app development and IT consulting company.
+Mr. Jay Patel is the Founder and CEO of Vrinsoft PTY LTD – a globally recognized software and Android and iPhone app development and IT consulting company.
 With 10+ years of experience in the IT industry, he has acquired the required expertise in the domain of project coordination, business development, dealing with global clients, etc. and has also published many blogs and articles on latest web-based technology, development tips, and mobility solutions.